farzanyazdanjou/coconut-open-api-js/README.md

 - `medium(medium: string)`

+Set an attribute which will tell the API to prefer a specific staff language.

+- `preferredLanguage(locale: string)`

+Set an attribute which will tell the API to prefer a specific staff id.

+- `preferredStaff(id: string)`

 Set an attribute which will tell the API to use the given string as the medium UTM parameter when creating a queue appointment.

 - `source(source: string)`